What Are Renters Looking for in a Property?

 3. Air-conditioning and heating

-Fixed fans and fly screens are a cost-effective way to improve ventilation and are inclusions rated highly by tenants.
+For landlords in other states, the good news is there are several affordable ways to keep your property cool without installing a full air-conditioning unit.
+Fixed fans and fly screens are a cost-effective way to improve ventilation and are highly valued by tenants.

 As tenants are usually responsible for keeping the garden tidy, there is a preference for low-maintenance yards.